 Average Weather in July in Marsing Idaho, United States

-In Marsing, the month of July is characterized by rising daily high temperatures, with daily highs increasing by 5°F, from 88°F to 93°F over the course of the month, and rarely exceeding 100°F or dropping below 76°F. The highest daily average high temperature is 93°F on July 27.
+Daily high temperatures increase by 5°F, from 88°F to 93°F, rarely falling below 76°F or exceeding 100°F. The highest daily average high temperature is 93°F on July 27.

 Daily low temperatures increase by 3°F, from 56°F to 59°F, rarely falling below 48°F or exceeding 66°F. The highest daily average low temperature is 59°F on July 27.